 test would be inside the

 This defines the domains and hosts for VVV to listen on.
-If the vagrant host plugin is installed, your hosts file will automatically be updated when the machine is turned on and off
+If a vagrant host plugin is installed, your hosts file will automatically be updated when the machine is turned on and off.

 This configuration would tell VVV to create a virtual machine with 4GB of RAM and a single CPU core:

 VVV uses VirtualBox by default, but you can set the

 This section defines options which are specific to VVV.

 Backup the databases to the database/backups subfolder on halt/suspend/destroy, set to false to disable.

 Imports the databases if they’re missing from backups, set to false to disable.